 Klingele’s company history is a success story with three main features: our people, their ideas and their commitment.

 The story began when the company was founded in 1920 and is still unfolding with every apprentice or new employee who joins us.
-For more than 90 years now, our name has stood for comprehensive expertise in the fields of corrugated board, paper and corrugated packaging.
+For 100 years now, our name has stood for comprehensive expertise in the fields of corrugated board, paper and corrugated packaging.

 Alfred Klingele and his brother-in-law Emil Holfelder began production of corrugated board at their plant, Badische Wellpapierfabrik Klingele & Holfelder, in Wiesloch near Heidelberg on 21 April 1920.